infinum/json-wp-post-parser/Readme.md

 ### Unit tests

+All the unit tests are located in the `\tests` folder.
+The unit testing is done via [PHPUnit](https://phpunit.de/).
+Feel free to add you own tests or check the existing one.

 ## WordPress Installation

 Once you've built the plugin using npm, you can use code found in the `/build/` folder as a regular WordPress plugin.